Last modified June 26, 2026

 Falco

 Falco is a CNCF project originally created by Sysdig which enables rule-based detection of runtime anomalies in a container or on a host Node.
-Falco watches Linux system calls (syscalls) for events matching a predefined set of suspicious or malicious activities, for example the reading of a sensitive file or the execution of a shell inside a container.
+Falco watches Linux system calls (syscalls) for events matching a predefined set of suspicious or malicious activities.
+Examples include reading a sensitive file or executing a shell inside a container.

 We include Falco in our managed security stack as a detection mechanism for malicious activity once a Pod has already started.
-It is deployed from our Falco App, which includes helper components for exposing Prometheus metrics and forwarding events to various other channels, such as Elasticsearch and various messages queues and alerting backends.
+It’s deployed from our Falco App.
+The app includes helper components for exposing Prometheus metrics and forwarding events to other channels, such as Elasticsearch, message queues, and alerting backends.